 Target countries and focuses of projects

-Through the programme, the German Government funds measures that provide comprehensive support to the necessary transformation and internal integration processes via collaboration between German civil society and civil societies in the Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, Ukraine) and Russia.
-This spans the entire range of cultural and civic education projects – with a focus on media, academia, education including vocational training, culture, language and work with young people.
-As many dedicated actors as possible from a target country’s rural areas and urban centres should be involved in order to enhance social cohesion and the establishment of civil-society structures in the region and to promote the principles of a fundamentally free, democratic and pluralist order.
+Through the programme, the German Government funds measures that provide comprehensive support to the transformation and internal integration processes via collaboration between German civil society and civil societies in the Eastern Partnership countries (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, Ukraine) and Russia.

 Aims of cooperation with civil society

-One of the programme’s aims is to create and expand a multi-faceted media landscape and in so doing to increase the recognition of and respect for diversity of opinion within society.
-This is to achieved by providing basic and further training for journalists, bloggers and other media actors and by conducting projects to improve media skills, for instance at schools and universities.
+The aim here is to create and expand a pluralistic media landscape and in so doing to increase the recognition of and respect for diversity of opinion within society.
+There are various ways to achieve this goal, including by providing basic and further training for journalists, bloggers and other media actors and by conducting projects to improve media skills, for instance at schools and universities.

 Another important goal is to restore the willingness to enter into dialogue and build understanding between societies whose states are parties to a territorial conflict.
 Unresolved tensions resulting from different historical narratives have also led to deep rifts among the civil societies.
 The programme seeks to support people and organisations that work with the affected groups to encourage them to understand the other side’s point of view and develop a willingness to compromise from this understanding.

 More information on the programme can be found here:

 - German PDF / 344 KB

 - Georgian PDF / 219 KB